Albin Kurti: Unification of Kosovo and Albania

-Albin Kurti is a strong supporter of direct-democracy and he has often criticized the Constitution of Kosovo for not allowing direct referendums.
+Albin Kurti is a strong supporter of direct-democracy and he has often criticised the Constitution of Kosovo for not allowing direct referendums.
 One topic that he has stated should be decided on through a referendum is the potential unification of Kosovo and Albania.
 Kurti has continuously criticized the third article of the constitution for not allowing the referendum to happen.
 In a rally with Vetëvendosje supporters in 2018, Kurti stated that "We want to have the right of Kosovo to join Albania, but we would not start the third Balkan war for this goal."
 Following the 2019 election and LVV's electoral success, Kurti stated that Kosovo Albanians were not after territorial and political unification with Albania but instead seek "integration with Albania and the EU, through the success of Kosovo as a state."
 Kurti has however stated that if a referendum would be held on possible unification, he would vote in favour of it.

 Relations with Serbia

 Kurti has claimed that Serbia is threatening Kosovo's security because it has allegedly built 48 military bases along the border with Kosovo.
 The government of Kosovo has requested that the United States turn Camp Bondsteel, where KFOR troops are stationed, into a permanent American base.

-In June 2023, the Government of Kosovo declared the "Civil Defense" and "North Brigade" organizations as terrorist organizations as they allege that they have been responsible for attacks against Kosovo Police and KFOR members in North Mitrovica and have support from the state of Serbia.
+In June 2023, the Government of Kosovo declared the "Civil Defence" and "North Brigade" organisations as terrorist organisations as they allege that they have been responsible for attacks against Kosovo Police and KFOR members in North Mitrovica and have support from the state of Serbia.
 Kosovo's allies have stated that the Government did not consult with them before taking this decision.

 On 24 September 2023, a group of armed Serbs attacked the Kosovo Police in the village of Banjska, Zvečan, killing a Kosovo policeman.
 The Kosovo police killed three of the attackers, while the rest of the group managed to escape and enter Serbia.
 The European Union described the attack on the Kosovo Police as a terrorist attack and asked that Serbia bring the perpetrators who were in Serbia to justice.
 The United States has also requested that Serbia extradite the alleged mastermind of the incident, Milan Radoičić, to Kosovo.
-Serbian Aleksandar Vučić, stated the justice system in Serbia will deal with Milan Radoičić and that he would not be extradited to Kosovo as Serbia does not recognize Kosovo as an independent state.
+Serbian Aleksandar Vučić, stated the justice system in Serbia will deal with Milan Radoičić and that he would not be extradited to Kosovo as Serbia does not recognise Kosovo as an independent state.

-Kurti has accused Russia of encouraging attacks by Serbs against institutions in Kosovo with the aim of destabilizing the region.
+Kurti has accused Russia of encouraging attacks by Serbs against institutions in Kosovo with the aim of destabilising the region.